srsergiorodriguez/aventura/README.md

       },
       {
         btn: "unsquash", // This is the text that will be displayed on a button
-        text: "...unsquashing",  // This will be shown after pressing the button
+        text: "...unsquashing",  // This is optional and will be shown after pressing the button as an intermediate scene
         scene: "end2" // This is the scene to which the button will redirect }
     ]